simonmackinnon/CertificationStudyNotes/AWS-SOA-Notes.md

         - To be used in conjunction with versioning
         - can have rules for current and previous versions
         - can use it to delete permanently as well
-        - transition to standard IA class
+        - transition to standard IA class, Glacier, or delete
         - archive
     - Glue - used to perform Extract, Transform and Load (ETL) operations on S3 data
     - CloudFront